mcampi111/Shades-of-Green-Unveiling-the-Impact-of-Municipal-Green-Bonds-of-the-Environment/README.md

-# Shades of Green: Unveiling the Impact of Municipal Green Bonds of the Environment
+# Shades of Green: Unveiling the Impact of Municipal Green Bonds on the Environment
 This repository is linked to the methodology developed in the paper with title

 **"Shades of Green: Unveiling the Impact of Municipal Green Bonds of the Environment"**.
 The pdf for the paper is available at this url https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3808550 or provided in the folder "Paper", where it is also possibile to find the Supplementary Materials.